U.S. braces for coronavirus spread as outbreaks worsen in Italy, Iran

 Afghanistan, Iraq, Kuwait Bahrain and Oman this week reported their first cases, all in people who had been to Iran.
 Bahrain said it now has 24 confirmed cases.

-Iran canceled concerts and soccer matches nationwide, and schools and universities closed in many provinces.
+Iran cancelled concerts and soccer matches nationwide, and schools and universities closed in many provinces.
 Many Iranians took to social media to accuse authorities of concealing facts.

 Tehran says U.S. sanctions are hampering its response to the coronavirus by preventing imports of masks and medicines.